KenKundert/emborg/doc/commands.rst

 *Emborg* runs the *restore* command from :ref:`working_dir` if it is specified and the current directory if not.

+By default, the most recent archive is used, however, if desired you can explicitly specify a particular archive.
+For example:

+    $ emborg restore --archive continuum-2020-12-05T12:54:26 resume.doc

+Or you choose an archive based on a date and time.
+The youngest archive that is older than specified date and time is used.

+    $ emborg restore --date 2021-04-01 resume.doc
+    $ emborg restore --date 2021-04-01T18:30 resume.doc

+Or you can specify the date in relative terms:

+    $ emborg restore --date 3d  resume.doc

+In this case 3d means 3 days.
+You can use s, m, h, d, w, M, and y to represent seconds, minutes, hours, days, weeks, months, and years.

 This command is very similar to the :ref:`extract <extract>` command except that it is meant to replace files in place.
 It also takes similar options.